 Where are the bones of Mary?
 Bones and other remains of Saints are called relics.
 The word relic comes from the Latin “relique” meaning remains.
 Bones were highly reverenced in the history of the Church.
 Joseph gave instructions about his bones (Gen 50:25).
 Moses took the bones of Joseph along with him to Egypt (Exod 13:19).
 We are also told where these bones are buried (Josh 24:32).
 When a dead man was thrown on to the bones of Elisha he came back to life (2 Kgs 13:21).
 There is a reference to gathering up the bones of Saul as well as others (2 Sam 21:13).
 A man of God who was disobedient to God, as a punishment, would not allow him to be buried with his ancestors (I Kgs 13:21-31).
 In sum, those in the Jewish and Christian faith were obsessed with honoring the bones and relics of the dead.

-The early Christians were very careful to keep the relics of saints and martyrs, even if it involved great risk (like trying to retrieve the remains of those who were eaten by lions).
+The early Christians were very careful to keep the relics of saints and martyrs, even if it involved great risk.
 They did this out of great reverence for the body as a member of Christ and temple of the Holy Spirit (see I Corinthians 6:15, 19).

 In the Church, we have the bones of Mathew, Mark, Luke, and John as well as many others who lived at the time of Jesus and we even have the bones of Mary’s mother Anne, but we have no bones of Mary.
 Even though the bones of the early Saints were highly prized among the Churches, no Church has ever claimed to have the bones of Mary.
-There is no record of anyone ever claiming to possess the body of the Mother of Jesus.
 Why is that?
 This would have been the most prized relic of all; the mortal remains of the Savior’s closest blood relative, the very same body which had carried God Incarnate for nine months and nursed and cared for Him afterward.
 Yet in all of Church history, both biblical and extra-biblical – there is no record of Mary’s remains.

 Just as the fact that we don’t have the bones of Jesus is a supporting argument for his Resurrection and Ascension; the fact that we don’t have the bones of Mary is a supporting argument for the Assumption of Mary.
 No church has declared that they have the bones of Mary, but there is a church dating back fairly early, that claims it is the spot where Mary was assumed into heaven.
 In 600 A.D.
 Emperor Marice decreed that the feast of the assumption was to be observed on August 15 in Constantinople.
 One of the oldest shrines in the Holy Land is the Church of the Dormition, the spot venerated from which Mary was assumed into heaven.
 This church dates back to the 5th century.